PaigeMatthews/Portfolio/README.md

 ### Notification
 Made in python.
 Sends a reminder straight to my desktop to remind me to commit to my repo and make my daily logs for university.

-### Calendar GUI
-Made in python.
-To be added into the text editor.